lambdaclass/cairo-vm/cairo1-run/README.md

 * `--append_return_values`: Adds extra instructions to the program in order to append the return and input values to the output builtin's segment.
 This is the default behaviour for proof_mode.
 Only allows `Array<felt252>` as return and input value.

+## Running circuits

+Circuits in cairo 1 requiere the ´mod_builtin´ feature to be active in order for the ´AddMod´, ´MulMod´ and ´RangeCheck96´ builtins to be taken into account.

 # Running scarb projects

 As cairo1-run skips gas checks when running, you will need to add the following to your Scarb.toml to ensure that compilation is done without adding gas checks: